tiffanyycheng99/Movie_Franchise_and_Profit/README.md

 ### Methodology: Key Subject "Magic" Words
 ![Key Subject "Magic" Swear Words](https://bicontent.businessinsurance.com/4932e90f-7e6c-4bad-90b9-85f79c7723fd.jpg)

-As varied and complex the English Language may be, we identify the following swear words as our key subjects, due to their notoriety and commonality:
+As varied and complex the English Language may be, we identify the following swear words as our key subjects, due to their notoriety and commonality.
+Please note that variations are also factored under the identification process:
 * F*ck
 * B*tch
 * Sh*t